 Ritchie’s Hall Hiring Tips

-Avoid town centre venues as they are very difficult for guests and parents to park in.
-Soft play centres are often chaotic and normally have stressed out staff that are keen to usher you quickly in and out for the other 3 parties that day.
+Avoid town centre venues as they are very difficult for guests to park in.
+Soft play centres are chaotic and normally have stressed out staff that are keen to usher you quickly in and out for the other 3 parties that day.

 Check that they have a kitchen and if you wish to serve alcohol to the grown-ups, check they don’t have a “no alcohol” policy.

 Booking 30 mins before and after the party is OK to set up/pack down, but an hour each side of the party times (especially before the party) is best for you if possible.
-Book the hall for 4 hours if you can.
+Book the hall for a two hour party for four hours if you can.
 Ask a few friends/family to help with set up/pack down to move chairs, etc. 2 hours is the best length for a children’s birthday party.

-Best to book Ritchie for the 2-hour party in a hall for a birthday party.
-If you do go for the 1-hour show, bring a sound system for after he has gone.
+Best to book Ritchie for the 2-hour party in a hall/venue for a birthday party.
+If you do go for the 1-hour package, bring a music system for after Ritchie has left.